xMavrik/leetcode-meta-variant/README.md

 > "It is hard to fail, but it is worse never to have tried to succeed."
 > — **Theodore Roosevelt**

-This powerful statement by President Roosevelt echoes my belief in persistence.
-With every step, I strive to improve and learn from the past, ready to seize the opportunity at hand.

-## Action Plan

-1. **Skill Enhancement**
-   - Focus on mastering algorithms and data structures.
-   - Participate in coding challenges to sharpen problem-solving abilities.

-2. **Networking Strategy**
-   - Reach out to Meta employees on professional networks for mentorship.
-   - Attend events related to Meta's initiatives to gain deeper insights.

-3. **Application Process**
-   - Update resume to reflect recent achievements and improvements.
-   - Craft a compelling cover letter that communicates passion and competence.

 ## Repository Content